Around the dome

 A spectacular sun dog display photographed over the dome (by someone else, not me).
 Sun dogs are somewhat related to rainbows in that they are caused by refraction of sunlight, but by ice crystals instead of liquid water.

-dogs of the dome
+sun dogs over the dome

 Another neat sun dog picture by Tadashi Yogi.
 Some folks were at the right place at the right time...